bartolsthoorn/resque-workers-lock/README.md

 ```

 ## What does it do?
 If resque jobs have the same lock applied this means that those jobs cannot be processed simultaneously by two or more workers.
+When this situation occurs the second job gets pushed back to the queue.

 ## What is the default lock?
 By default the lock is the instance name + arguments (just like the classic resque-lock).
 Override this lock to lock on specific arguments.